Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 ### Section 5: Subjective Mark

-This project is a homage to Notch Persson's Minecraft, and borrows a lot of textures from that game.
-All textures used in this project are taken from Minecraft and assembled together by me.
+This project is a homage to Notch Persson's Minecraft, which is currently owned by Mojang, a subsidiary of Microsoft.
+My project  and borrows a lot of textures from that game.
+All textures used in this project are taken from Minecraft's lead pixel artist Jasper "JAPPA" Boerstra and are assembled together into individual files by me.
 The aim of this project for me was to try and recreate as much as possible from Minecraft.
 The randomly placed background scenery was my attempt at recreating the randomly generated worlds of Minecraft, the splash yellow text was also my attempt at recreating the yellow text found beneath the title screen whenever the player starts up Minecraft.
+The message used for the splash text were all suggested by my friends.

+Each background scenery also represents something that can appear in the world of Minecraft, such as the ruined Nether Portal and the Igloo.
+I have also chosen the Goat animal as it is one of the latest animals added to Minecraft as of 10/1/2021 and has been a meme around the community.

-The 2D parallax scenery was also inspired by Hollow Knight's use of parallax images, and I've used it here to try and capture the 3D space of Minecraft within a 2D space.
+The 2D parallax scenery was also inspired by Hollow Knight's use of parallax images, and I've used it here to try and capture the 3D space of Minecraft within a 2D space limitation.

 ### How have you fulfilled this requirement?